 value Rload (that is Rtest) is equal to the output impedance Zsource.

-ZSource = output impedance = source impedance = internal impedance.
+Zsource = output impedance = source impedance = internal impedance.

-For other line-level RLoad a resistance of 2 kilo ohms is useful.
+RLoad a resistance of 2 kilo ohms is useful.

-Internal resistance of a power amplifier "Measuring the output impedance by means of a burden": Suppose there is a 100 watt amplifier.
-Then the output voltage at half power is P = 50 W = U2 / R. Loudspeaker impedance = 8 ohms.
+"Measuring the output impedance by means of a burden": Suppose there is a 100 watt amplifier.
+Then the output voltage at half power is P = 50 W = V2 / R. Loudspeaker impedance = 8 ohms.
 V = √(P × R) = √ (50 × 8) = 20 volts.
-(You can also use 10 V.) Give a sine voltage of 1 kHz to the amplifier input, until you get 20 volts at the output.
-Now we
+(You can also use 10 V.) Give a sine voltage of 1 kHz to the amplifier input, until we get 20 volts at the output.
+Now we apply the "90% method", that is when we put an output resistance R, until there appear 90% of the open circuit voltage, in this case 18 volts.
+The internal resistance is then calculated with the 90% method:

 The 90% method

-Ri = R / 9
+Rinternal = R / 9

 At the output fix an oscilloscope, because the wave form should not show any distortion.

-For example, if R is measured1 Ohm, then Ri = 0.11 Ohm.
+For example, if R is measured 1 Ohm, then Rinternal = 0.11 Ohm.

-Input Impedance Measurement Calculator
+Input Impedance Measurement and Calculator

 start

-Generator signal = V1 volts
+Generator signal V1 volts

-Series resistance = RTest ohms
+Series resistance Rtest ohms

-Signal after resistor = V2 volts
+Signal after resistor V2 volts

-Input impedance = ZLoad ohms
+Input impedance Zload ohms

 Input impedance Formula input impedance